Sole traders must register with HM Revenue and Customs (HMRC) and follow certain rules on running and naming their business.

-- bills for anything you buy for your business, like stock or equipment
+- bills for anything you buy for your business

 Naming your business

-You can use your own name or trade under a business name.
-There are rules on using a business name.
-For example, you can’t:
+You can use your own name or trade under a business name - read the rules for naming your business.

 You must include your own name and business name (if you have one) on any official paperwork, like invoices and letters.